JeremyRand/namecoin.org/_posts/2023-02-19-SOCKSification-Outreachy-Internship.md

 SOCKSification occurs in the function [Socksify.](https://github.com/robertmin1/heteronculous-horklump/blob/test-3/main.go#L412) This function allows an application running on a Linux system to use the SOCKS5 protocol to route network traffic through a proxy server.

 The function begins by checking whether the "one circuit" configuration option is set.
-If not, it initializes a set of authentication data and generates a random index to select a username and password pair to use for authentication with the proxy server.
-All connections done will have different authentication details, this is important in order to prevent vulnerability to a Sybil attack, applications that connect to a P2P network (such as the Bitcoin network) may need to avoid using the same Tor circuit for all connections.
-This is because a malicious Tor exit relay can then block the application's view of the network.
+If not, it initializes a set of authentication data consisting of 10 SOCKS user+pass pairs.
+Each connection is then assigned to a randomly selected slot from those 10.
+This is important in order to prevent vulnerability to a Sybil attack.
+Applications that connect to a P2P network (such as the Bitcoin network) may need to avoid using the same Tor circuit for all connections.
+Otherwise, a malicious Tor exit relay can block the application's view of the network.
+Furthermore, using a different Tor circuit for each connection can also be helpful for things like download managers, as it avoids slowdowns caused by an unlucky slow Tor circuit.

 The function then reads the IP address and port number of the address we're diverting from exit_addr, a thread-safe map.
 The address for each process that requires the SOCKS5 proxy is saved in the map.